 - Liz Phillips

 - Wurundjeri Woi wurrung Elders Aunty Gail Smith and Aunty Julieanne Axford

 - The meetings will be chaired by a member of the committee selected on the basis of consensus.

-- Eligibility of Aboriginal and Torres Strait Islanders is not limited to those who live, work or study in the City of Moreland.
+- Eligibility of First Nations members is not limited to those who live, work or study in the City of Moreland.

 - Community representatives are selected as a result of public invitation and advertising and submitting a written expression of interest.